dhruv25072003/autogen-rag-pipeline/README.md

 🧪 How to Run the Project
 🔧 1.
 Clone the repository
-bash
-Copy
-Edit
 git clone https://github.com/yourusername/agentic-rag-pipeline.git
 cd agentic-rag-pipeline

 Replace yourusername with your actual GitHub username.

 📦 2.
-Set up a Python environment bash
-Copy
-Edit
-python -m venv venv
-source venv/bin/activate       # On Linux/Mac
+Set up a Python environment python -m venv venv source venv/bin/activate       # On Linux/Mac
 venv\Scripts\activate          # On Windows

 📥 3.
 Install dependencies
-bash
-Copy
-Edit
 pip install -r requirements.txt

 🔍 4.
 Start OpenSearch locally
-If you’re using Docker (recommended):

-bash
-Copy
-Edit
 docker run -d -p 9200:9200 -e "discovery.type=single-node" -e "plugins.security.disabled=true" opensearchproject/opensearch:latest
-Or use your local OpenSearch setup if already configured.

 🚀 5.
-Run the agentic RAG pipeline bash
+Run the agentic RAG pipeline python (whatever is your file name).py
-Copy
-Edit
-python app/rag_runner.py
-This script will orchestrate your AutoGen agents to extract, embed, index, retrieve, and answer using local LLMs or Gemini API.
+(Make sure the directory in which file is opened is selected in the terminal using cd)

 🌐 6.
-(Optional) Run the Streamlit UI bash
+(Optional) Run the Streamlit UI streamlit run app/streamlit_ui.py
-Copy
-Edit
-streamlit run app/streamlit_ui.py
-This launches an interactive web app for document upload and query answering using your pipeline.

 💡 7.
 Example Query
 After everything is set up, you can: